Central Secretariat Service: Deputations

 The officers are also posted outside Delhi, or at various places of the country in other offices upon deputation.
 They can also be deputed for service under an international organization, an autonomous body not controlled by the Government, or a private body as same as under Rule 6 (2)(ii) of IAS (Cadre) Rules.

 Minister of State at Ministry of Personnel, Public Grievances and Pensions Jitendra Singh interacting with CSS Forum in 2016.

 In 2014, Government of India offered cadre officers on deputation to State governments of India like West Bengal and Uttarakhand.
 In 2016, Government of India has approved officers to be posted on non-cadre posts in the secretariat of Northeastern states of India.

 Rotational transfer policy

 The service follows RTP policy which stipulates fixed tenure in a Ministry/Department at different grades of the service in their career.
 The policy aims at the overall growth of officers, their exposure to different Ministries/Departments and various aspects of working of the Government of India.
 The Central Vigilance Commission also recommends rotational transfers as a preventive vigilance mechanism to curb corruption by limiting the development of vested interests.

 The officers serving in Prime Minister's Office, Cabinet Secretariat, offices of - Solicitor General, Attorney General and Additional Solicitor General are exempted under RTP.

+The Department of Personnel and Training (DoPT) revised the Rotational Transfer Policy (RTP) for Central Secretariat Service (CSS) officers on May 8, 2026.
+It divides all central ministries and departments into four new functional sector groups to ensure transparent transfers, balanced career growth, and diverse administrative experience.